ghzeni/blockgame-guide/README.md

 >Cooking
 Leveled by creating recipes provided by the Chefs in Origin.

 >Runecarving can be leveled up by creating runes.
-More about it in it's own section.
+More about it in its own section.

 ===================
   -Finding Essence-